 This is Tidsrum’s puppetry adaptation of the short story Beatrice.
 Puppeteers: Ida Marie Tjalve and Karina Nielsen.
 Director: Stephen Tiplady.
 Set designer and puppet maker: Sarah Piyannah Cederstrand.
 Instrument maker and composer: Andreas Busk.

 KIM JEST ARVID PEKON?

 “Listening, approving, connecting.
 Deep beneath the city all communication is patched through the switchboard.
 Operator Arvid Pekon gets a disturbing request and starts playing a dangerous game.
 With reality falling apart, he soon finds himself questioning his very existence Who is Arvid Pekon? is a tale of identity and madness, set in the remnants of a distant 20th century.”

 The short film Kim jest Arvid Pekon? from 2013 is an adaptation of the short story Who is Arvid Pekon? found in Jagannath.
-It is directed by Patrik Eriksson, student at the Polish National Film School.
+It is directed by Patrik Eriksson.
 The film was shot in Łódź, Poland in 2011.
 It premiered at the Gothenburg International Film Festival and has since then toured the world wide festival circuit.
-The movie is in polish and stars the famous actors Andrzej Mastalerz, Anna Seniuk and Anna Moskal.
+The film is in Polish and stars Andrzej Mastalerz, Anna Seniuk and Anna Moskal.